rycus86/docker-pygen/README.md

 or Swarm service name for containers.
 It also supports the `healthy` property that filters the list for containers with healthy state while the `with_health` method can be used to filter for a given health state.
+The `self` property returns the `models.ContainerInfo` instance for the running application itself, if appropriate.

 Swarm services use the `models.ServiceInfo` class with these properties: